martin12333/marti-onedrive/Total-Commander--ghisler.com/total-commander-Find-files.f8.md

 If checked, the next search will be performed only within the displayed search results.

 <**Result list>** Shows a list of all files found in the current search operation.
 The details (date, time, size) are shown in the footer because of the limited space.
-Double click on a file to go to the directory where it is located.
+==enter Double click on a file to go to the directory where it is located.
 To copy the whole file list to the clipboard, click in this window and press **Ctrl+C**.

 <**Status line>** The status line (footer) shows the directory currently being searched, and the file details after the search has finished.
 With a click on a part of the directory it is possible to skip that directory (after confirmation).

 ![](HR.gif)

-**Feed to listbox** Transfers the files you found to the source file window, where they can be listed, copied or even deleted.
-The result list will be opened on a new tab if you hold down the Shift key.
+**Feed to listbox** Transfers the files you found to the source file window, where they can be listed, copied or even deleted. ==The result list will be opened on a new tab if you hold down the Shift key.
 With F2 or Ctrl+R, you can go back to normal file display mode.

 There are two possible cases when searching in archives: If all files were found in a single archive, the files will be shown in the source file window.
 Otherwise the archives themselves will be shown.